FanDuel Casino Promo Code: Get 1.5K Bonus Spins (May, 2026)

 How the FanDuel Casino Bonus Works

-The May 2026 FanDuel casino bonus is built around a 30-day spin delivery model.
-Once you satisfy the requirements, FanDuel credits your first 50 Bonus Spins within 72 hours, then continues delivering 50 spins each day until you've received all 1,500.
+The current FanDuel casino bonus delivers value in two forms.
+Once you satisfy the requirements, FanDuel credits your first 50 Bonus Spins within 72 hours and continues at 50 per day until you've received all 500 over 10 days.
+Separately, $40 in Casino Site Credit lands in your account and can be used on any slot or table game — no spin-lock restrictions.

-There are no wagering requirements attached to the spins.
-Any winnings generated from Bonus Spins are immediately withdrawable, which makes this offer cleaner than most casino welcome bonuses in the market right now.
+There are no wagering requirements on either component.
+Any winnings from Bonus Spins or Casino Site Credit are immediately withdrawable, which makes this cleaner than most welcome offers in the market.

-One thing to note: the spins are restricted to the Huff N' Puff game series.
-Once you use a single spin from a daily increment of 50 on one of those titles, the remaining 49 from that batch lock to that same game.
-Your next daily batch of 50 can be used on any of the four eligible titles.
-Unused spins expire seven days after being credited to your account, so staying on top of your daily increments matters.
+A few mechanics worth knowing: once you use a single spin from a daily batch of 50 on one of the eligible titles, the remaining 49 lock to that same game.
+Your next daily batch resets and can be applied to either eligible title.
+The $40 site credit is non-withdrawable but any winnings from it are not.
+Any unused portion of the casino welcome bonus is removed from your account seven days after being credited, so stay on top of your daily increments.

 How to Claim the FanDuel Casino Bonus